Text

 SIMULUS PE-06D-01D-07D-04

 Pharmacist: "We should wait for culture sensitivities before choosing antibiotics — we don't want to over-treat."
 Junior resident: not responding to pages.
+Clinical action is required NOW per Surviving Sepsis Campaign 1-Hour Bundle; the incident debrief and formal write-up will follow within 24 hours per hospital policy.
 MAP dropping to 56.
 Antibiotics are the single most time-critical intervention in sepsis — every hour of delay = 7% mortality increase.
 Broad-spectrum empiric ABX is the standard of care before sensitivities return (48–72 hrs).

 S3-B-01 · Advocate for ABX · D-01 + D-04 + D-07